 Don’t Skip SeaWorld Aquatica

-I mentioned it earlier but you can get an affordable flex ticket that gives you unlimited admission to SeaWorld and SeaWorld Aquatica.
-Definitely take advantage of the different 2-park tickets and passes and plan at least a couple of hours, or even an entire day, at SeaWorld Aquatica.
+I mentioned it earlier but you can get an affordable ticket or a season pass that gives you admission to SeaWorld and SeaWorld Aquatica.
+Definitely take advantage of the affordable tickets and passes and plan at least a couple of hours, or even an entire day, at SeaWorld Aquatica.